jorgesisco/summer-festival-crawler/README.md

 self defined Postgres database to show a plot with the events count per date.

 ## Features
-- Event crawler
-- Postgres database built with `docker-compose`
+- Docker Compose: Simplifies deployment and ensures a consistent environment by managing and orchestrating multi-container applications.

+- PostgreSQL database: Stores and manages data.

+- Data retrieval: Fetches data from a given website.

-- Data insertion into the database
+- Data insertion: Inserts the retrieved data into the PostgreSQL database for storage and easy access.

-- Plotting the data based on the events amount per day
+- Data visualization: Plots the data based on the number of events per day, allowing users to understand and analyze the information more effectively.

 ## Getting Started